Overview Of An EPC

 So – what is an EPC?
 EPC stands for ‘Energy Performance Certificate’.
-An EPC rates the energy efficiency of homes, commercial and industrial properties.
+It rates the energy efficiency of homes, commercial and industrial properties.
 An EPC will help a potential buyer or tenant check the running costs and environmental impact of running a building.

 It is against the law to rent or sell any domestic property without energy performance certification.
 An EPC proves that your building follows Part L of The Building Regulations.
 Furthermore, it is important information for potential buyers or tenants.
 The same laws govern commercial buildings as residential buildings .
 However, there are some exceptions.
 To find out more read our guide to Who Needs an EPC?

 - Checking the Dwelling Emissions Rate (DER) or Building Emissions Rate (BER) is lower than the Target Emissions Rate (TER) specified by your SAP or SBEM calculations.

 - Assess any changes or updates to the building fabric, heating, cooling or ventilation systems.

 - If the property is residential, we’ll give the building a rating from A–G, with A being the most energy efficient and G being the least.